 Destiny 2 Release Date

-The Destiny 2 release date is September 8th.
-On that day, Xbox One and PS4 gamers will get to take home and play their copies of the online role-playing game.
-September 8th is also the release date for the PC version of Destiny 2.
-The original Destiny game never came to PC.
+The Destiny 2 release date is September 6th.
+On that day, Xbox One and PS4 gamers can take home and play their copies of the online role-playing game.
+To be clear, Bungie originally planned to launch Destiny 2 on September 8th.
+It pushed the release date up at E3 2017.

 Destin 2 Gameplay